oroinc/platform/src/Oro/Bundle/CacheBundle/README.md

 ## Caching Static Configuration

-A static configuration is a configuration that is defined in configuration files and not depended on the application data.
+A static configuration is defined in the configuration files and does not depend on the application data.
-Usually such configuration are loaded from configuration files located in different bundles, e.g. from `Resources/config/oro/my_config.yml` files that can be located in any bundle.
+Usually such configuration is loaded from configuration files located in different bundles, e.g. from `Resources/config/oro/my_config.yml` files that can be located in any bundle.
-There are several possible ways where the collected configuration can be stored to avoid loading and merging it on each request:
+There are several possible ways to store the collected configuration to avoid loading and merging it on each request:

 1. As a parameter in the dependency injection container.
    The disadvantage of this approach is not very good DX (Developer Experience) because each time when the configuration is changed the whole container should be rebuilt.
 2. As a data file in the system cache.
-   With this approach DX is better because only this file should be rebuilt after the configuration is changed.
+   This approach has better DX as this is the only file that needs rebuilding after the configuration is changed.
-   But the disadvantage of this approach is that the data should be deserialized each time it is requested.
+   However, the disadvantage is that data should be deserialized every time it is requested.
 3. As a PHP file in the system cache.
-   This approach has the same DX as the previous one.
-But in additional it has two important advantages: the deserialization of the data is not needed and the loaded data is cached by [OPcache](http://php.net/manual/en/intro.opcache.php).
+   It has the same DX as the previous approach but with two important additional advantages: the deserialization of the data is not needed and the loaded data is cached by [OPcache](http://php.net/manual/en/intro.opcache.php).

-To implement 3rd approach for your configuration, you need to do the following steps:
+To implement 3rd approach for your configuration, you need to take the following steps:

-1. Create PHP class that will define the schema of your configuration and validation and merging rules for it.
+1. Create PHP class that defines the schema of your configuration and validation and merging rules for it.
 E.g.:

 ```php
 <?php